Maxouille64/pokepost/README.md

 - felixphew for pokepast.es
 - Zarel for hosting the sql user base, the (compressed) team format and some css too

+Setup :
+- Python 2.7
+- pip install -r requirements.txt
-Setup : Create a data.csv and a log.txt at the root of the Python 2 project
+- Create a data.csv and a log.txt at the root of the project